AbdElrahman-Elazab/Real-Project-Cs-Database-SqlServer/README.md

 # Real-Project-Cs-Database-SqlServer
-This is Windows Form App using c# & Database SqlServer 1/First step to open this project open Project File
+This is WindowsForm Application(Desktop Application) using c# & Database SqlServer 1/First step to open this project open Project File
 Then